blackfalcon/Front-End-Devloper__Book-of-Answers/css/specificity.md

 For an interactive guide to specificity, check out this [Specificity Calculator](https://specificity.keegan.st/).

 Buyer beware.
 Use specificity as a tool of intent and not a hammer.
 Seasoned CSS developers will tell you that being overly specific with CSS selectors will cause you nothing but frustration as the project evolves.
-This is the reason behind such frameworks as OOCSS, SMACSS and BEM.
+This is the reason behind such frameworks as OOCSS, SMACSS, and BEM.

 ## Specificity and the cascade
 The cascade in CSS is a very important thing to keep in mind, but simply following the cascade without consideration of specificity is a fool's game.

 As the following code clearly shows, the cascade has a role to play, but specificity trumps all.
 In fact, when the cascade seems to mystify most developers, they typically resort to using specificity as a hammer.
-This is when many developers simply go into the HTML, wrap it in another `<div>` and add a new ID on that element.
+This is when many developers simply go into the HTML, wrap it in another `<div>` and add a new ID to that element.

 <a class="jsbin-embed" href="http://jsbin.com/tanujo/embed?html,css,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?4.1.1"></script>